apache/paimon/docs/content/how-to/cdc-ingestion.md

 * `--table-prefix` is the prefix of all Paimon tables to be synchronized.
 For example, if you want all synchronized tables to have "ods_" as prefix, you can specify `--table-prefix ods_`.
 * `--table-suffix` is the suffix of all Paimon tables to be synchronized.
 The usage is same as `--table-prefix`.
+* `--including-tables` is used to specify which source tables are to be synchronized.
+You must use '|' to separate multiple tables.
+Regular expression is supported, for example, specifying `--including-tables test|paimon.*` means to synchronize table 'test' and all tables start with 'paimon'.
+* `--excluding-tables` is used to specify which source tables are not to be synchronized.
+The usage is same as `--including-tables`.
+`--excluding-tables` has higher priority than `--including-tables` if you specified both.
 * `--mysql-conf` is the configuration for Flink CDC MySQL table sources.
 Each configuration should be specified in the format `key=value`. `hostname`, `username`, `password` and `database-name` are required configurations, others are optional.
 Note that `database-name` should be the exact name of the MySQL databse you want to synchronize.
 It can't be a regular expression.
 See its [document](https://ververica.github.io/flink-cdc-connectors/master/content/connectors/mysql-cdc.html#connector-options) for a complete list of configurations.
 * `--catalog-conf` is the configuration for Paimon catalog.
 Each configuration should be specified in the format `key=value`.
 See [here]({{< ref "maintenance/configurations" >}}) for a complete list of catalog configurations.
 * `--table-conf` is the configuration for Paimon table sink.
 Each configuration should be specified in the format `key=value`.
 All Paimon sink table will be applied the same set of configurations.
 See [here]({{< ref "maintenance/configurations" >}}) for a complete list of table configurations.